Klatcy/DSA-Project-Edited-Amazon-Products-Review-Analysis/README.md

 ### 5. 💵 Focus on Competitive Price Ranges
 Target the **₦10k – ₦50k** range where most sales and product listings occur.

-### 6. 📈 Expand Future Analysis
-Incorporate sentiment analysis of customer reviews and advanced dashboards (Power BI or Tableau) to enhance decision-making.

----

-✅ If you’d prefer to upload instead, you can download this as a file and upload it directly to your GitHub repository.

-Would you like a guide on how to upload it to GitHub?